stew675/Triple-Shift-Rotate/README.md

    └───┴───┴───┴───┴───╨───┴───┴───┴───┴───┴───┴───┘
 ```

-Here we see two blocks, A and B, and A with 5 items, and B with 7 items.
-Triple Shift V2 uses the 2 item overlapping
-section to "roll" the values from B into place while directly placing items from A into place.
+Triple Shift V2 uses the 2 item overlapping section to "roll" the values from B into place while directly placing items from A into place.

 The main function that gets used here is the `three_way_swap_block_positive()` function that when given 3 blocks of
 equal size, B1, B2, and B3, it will move B3 to B2, B2 to B1, and B1 to B3, effectively doing a left rotate by 1 across